Rookie LT Braxton Jones gets his shot at Bears OTA

 Coach Matt Eberflus said the Bears will be mixing and matching to find the best five offensive-line starters.
 On Wednesday, Jones, a fifth-round pick from Southern Utah, played with the first-team offense, with Larry Borom at right tackle.

-A clean slate has been the theme of the Bears under new general manager Ryan Poles and coach Matt Eberflus.
+That has been the theme of the Bears under new general manager Ryan Poles and new coach Matt Eberflus.

-Poles cleared out the roster, trading linebacker Khalil Mack, cutting nose tackle Eddie Goldman and letting guard James Daniels and defensive end Akiem Hicks go in free agency, among several veteran discards.
+Poles cleared out the roster, trading linebacker Khalil Mack, cutting nose tackle Eddie Goldman and letting guard James Daniels and defensive end Akiem Hicks leave via free agency.

 And Eberflus has made it clear that he is taking a very objective look at the roster he inherited.
 Linebacker Roquan Smith might be the only player who is certain to start in Week 1 — and that’s not that much of an exaggeration.
-Cornerback Jaylon Jones, the second most-established starter on the defense after Smith, missed the initial mini-camp in April and was running with the second team in OTAs two weeks ago.
 There’s very little status on this team right now.

-Johnson was back with the first team Wednesday, but Eberflus’ message has been clear.
-Every coach says “the best players will play” but that NFL cliche seems more real than ever under Eberflus.
-And Wednesday’s practice open to the media presented another example — rookie Braxton Jones played left tackle and Larry Borom right tackle with the first-team offense, with Teven Jenkins — a 2021 second-round pick and presumed starter at either tackle position — with the second team.
+Every coach says “the best players will play,” but that NFL cliche seems more real than ever under Eberflus.
+And the portion of the practice open to the media Wednesday provided another example.
+Rookie Braxton Jones was at left tackle and Larry Borom at right tackle with the first-team offense, while Teven Jenkins, a 2021 second-round pick and presumed starter at either tackle position, lined up with the second team.

 “And that’s not the only [change].
 We’ve changed from tackle to tackle.
 We’ve moved some receivers around.
 Some guys playing ‘X’.
-Some guys are playing ‘Z.’ We’ve adjustedsome guys on the defensive line to really found out — have a true evaluation fo what’s the best fit for us going into training camp.
+Some guys are playing ‘Z.’ We’ve adjusted. some guys on the defensive line to really find out — have a true evaluation of what’s the best fit for us going into training camp.

 The 6-5, 310-pound Jones started 28 games over the last three seasons at Southern Utah.